Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis of public transport in Aberfoyle Park shows 63 active transport stops operating within the area.
-These stops are served by a mix of bus routes, totaling 25 individual routes.
-Together, these routes provide 824 weekly passenger trips.
+The analysis of public transport in Aberfoyle Park shows that there are 63 active transport stops currently operating.
+These stops serve a mix of bus routes, with 25 individual routes in total.
+Collectively, these routes provide 824 weekly passenger trips.

-Transport accessibility is rated as good, with residents on average located 220 meters from the nearest transport stop.
-Service frequency averages 117 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.
+The accessibility of transport is rated as good, with residents typically located 220 meters from the nearest transport stop.
+On average, there are 117 trips per day across all routes, which equates to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport